bernardosulzbach/algorithms-and-data-structures/README.md

 Feel free to open pull requests and issues as you see fit.

-I am using Visual Studio Express 2013 and each project gets its own project in this solution.
+I am using Visual Studio Express 2013 for the C++ projects.

 Note that projects that do not use C++ exist in their own folders, not related to the VS 2013 solution.